Dear fellow Canadian/American settlers : ) (Turtle Islanders),

-I am sharing my recent education about Indigenous Nations on these lands, in the spirit of fostering greater understanding, becoming a responsible ally, and restoring right relations going forward.
+I am sharing my recent learning about Indigenous Nations on these lands, in the spirit of fostering greater understanding, being a responsible ally & friend, and restoring right relations going forward.

 Please join me...

-My personal mission is to live gently on Mother Earth, in a heart-based community that cultivates harmonious relations with the Earth and all people, all life.
+My personal mission is to live gently on Mother Earth, in heart-based community with all people, all life.
 Indigenous Nations have demonstrated this beautifully for thousands of years! : )

-It is important to take personal responsibility in restoring right relations locally, i.e., challenge the 'status quo', restore/return stolen lands, advocate that Canada honours the spirit & intent of Treaties and Indigenous rights as per UNDRIP, and support Indigenous, resurgence, nationhood & thriving!
+It is important to take personal responsibility in restoring right relations locally, i.e., challenge the 'status quo', restore/return stolen lands, advocate to honour the spirit & intent of Treaties, and Indigenous Nations rights including UNDRIP, and support Indigenous, resurgence, nationhood & thriving!
 We can expand our own understanding, and move forward with integrity, humility, honesty, and love, to live a reality of the "Two Row Wampum" relationship.
+(Learn more about the Two Row Wampum.)

-A heartfelt Thank you, Miigwech to all the inspiring Indigenous teachers, leaders, speakers, writers, filmmakers, activists, artists, healers, and Elders who have illuminated my path thus far!
-These experiences have expanded my awareness, enriched my life, and fostered some wonderful connections & friendships! : ) I continue to learn and share, and take inspired action!
+A heartfelt Chi-Miigwech, Niá:wen, Thank you to all the inspiring Indigenous teachers, leaders, speakers, writers, filmmakers, activists, artists, healers, and Elders who have illuminated my path thus far.
+These experiences have expanded my awareness, enriched my life, and fostered some wonderful connections & relationships! : ) I continue to learn and share, and take inspired action.

 - Native Canadian Centre of Toronto http://ncct.on.ca/

-- highly recommend Michael Etherington’s awesome “Indigenous Cultural Competency Training” at NCCT (a regular offering).
-I also greatly enjoy the seasonal craft fairs, the Cedar Basket Gift Shop, and the ENAGB Youth Gift Shop!
+- Highly recommend Michael Etherington’s awesome “Indigenous Cultural Competency Training” at NCCT (a regular offering) - it is mind & heart expanding!
+I also greatly enjoy monthly Full Moon Gatherings, the seasonal craft fairs, the Cedar Basket Gift Shop, and the ENAGB Youth Gift Shop.
+Please view the Events calendar to learn more about offerings that may be open to the public.

 - Dodem Kanonhsa’ http://dodemkanonhsa.ca/

-Some of the inspiring/illuminating offerings I've enjoyed at the beautiful Dodem Kanonhsa' include: Awareness 101 Education Session, Tobacco & Cedar Teachings, Sweetgrass & Sage Teachings, Diane Hill’s “Fostering Emergence of the Good Mind” workshop, among others.
+The beautiful Dodem Kanonhsa' ('Clan Lodge') generously offers some events that are open to the public.
+Some inspiring workshops include: Awareness 101 Education Session, Tobacco & Cedar Teachings, Sweetgrass & Sage Teachings, Diane Hill’s “Fostering Emergence of the Good Mind" Workshop, Moon Teachings, among others.

-- Indigenous Writer’s Gathering – The 2017 Toronto gathering, held on Oct 13th, was filled with powerful readings, heartfelt conversations, and a beautiful evening honouring author/filmmaker Elder Maria Campbell & poet Louise Bernice Halfe. https://www.facebook.com/writeindigenous/
+- 2017 Indigenous Writer’s Gathering – This annual gathering was held on Oct 13th in Toronto, with powerful readings, heartfelt conversations, and a beautiful evening honouring author/filmmaker Elder Maria Campbell & poet Louise Bernice Halfe. https://www.facebook.com/writeindigenous/

-- ImagineNative Film Festival – I so enjoy this inspiring, illuminating annual film festival, showcasing Indigenous filmmakers from Turtle Island and around the world! http://www.imaginenative.org/
+- ImagineNative Film Festival – I so enjoy this annual inspiring film festival (iN18), showcasing Indigenous filmmakers from Turtle Island and around the world! http://www.imaginenative.org/

 - Wapikoni Mobile http://www.wapikoni.ca/home – Enjoyed an awesome Wapikoni Cinema on Wheels screening at NCCT, showcasing several beautiful short films created by and within Indigenous communities.

-- Indigenous Filmmakers: One of my big inspirations is Alanis Obomsawin, the Abenaki Filmmaker/Artist, who at 85 years of age released her 50th film at the 2017 imagineNative Film Festival (Our People Will be Healed)! : ) She is such an inspiring, creative lady sharing her compassionate eye.
-Some of her films are viewable at the NFB site: https://www.nfb.ca/directors/alanis-obomsawin/ and are also available through Toronto Public Library collection (online & dvd).
+- Indigenous Filmmakers: One of my big inspirations is Alanis Obomsawin, the Abenaki Filmmaker/Artist, who at 85 years of age released her 50th film at the 2017 imagineNative Film Festival (Our People Will be Healed)!
+She is such an inspiring, creative lady sharing her compassionate lens in the world.
+Some of her films are viewable at the NFB site: https://www.nfb.ca/directors/alanis-obomsawin/, are also available through the Toronto Public Library (online) and the Spadina Road Library (Indigenous collection - dvds).

-- BOOKS/Reading: Some reading I found to be very illuminating this year:
+- BOOKS/Reading: Some reading I found to be very illuminating and recommend:

 - Arthur Manuel, Unsettling Canada: A National Wake-Up Call